HR Tech — Best-of-Breed vs. Integrated Talent Management Solutions

 Requirement: a performance management system that has performance and workforce data that can be delivered in real-time, for the employees, managers and executives.

-When it comes down to solving your particular workforce performance problems and challenges, be careful to look carefully “under the hood” of any potential solution, paying particular attention to your organisation’s unique issues.
-Think about how a solution will fit into your unique environment and organisation, and how the solution will be used daily by your employees.
+When it comes down to solving your particular workforce performance problems and challenges, be careful to look carefully “under the hood” of any potential solution, paying particular attention to your organization’s unique issues.
+Think about how a solution will fit into your unique environment and organization, and how the HR solutions will be used daily by your employees.
 Understand limitations, and how much of an impact they will have.

-Typically, the solution designed to address your specific problems, with the ability to adapt to them, will carry the day for you and your organisation.
+Typically, the solution designed to address your specific problems, with the ability to adapt to them, will carry the day for you and your organization.

 Follow Acendre on Twitter - @AcendreTalent